menu

 The framework supports organizations to ensure confidentiality integrity while protecting the data owned by the company.
 The system helps organizations prioritize software vulnerabilities on the basis of those that need immediate attention.

-CVSS, introduced in 2005 by NIAC is now owned and managed by the International Forum for Incident Response and Security Teams (FIRST).
-The scoring system has gone through many revisions since then and that is why we have three versions of CVSS that have been released until now.
+CVSS, introduced in 2005 by NIAC, is now owned and managed by the International Forum for Incident Response and Security Teams (FIRST).
+The scoring system has undergone many revisions since then, which is why we have three versions of CVSS that have been released to date

 FIRST designed the initial framework of CVSS and tested and refined its formulas for the upcoming versions.
 Let us take a look at each one of them.